 Our proof closely follows the ideas of Metsch as given in \cite{metsch}.
-We do not assume that $\alpha$ is an integer.
+We do not assume that $\alpha$ is an integer at most $b$.
+Note that for Metsch’s result, it is crucial that $\alpha$ is an integer at most $b$.
 We obtain this once we show that the distance-regular graph is geometric.
-The proof of Theorem \ref{design} is based on the ideas of Huang \cite{huang}.
-The linear algebra idea in the proof of Proposition \ref{alphaleqb} was first employed in \cite{LTK2021}.
+The linear algebra idea in the proof of Proposition~\ref{alphaleqb} was first employed in \cite{LTK2021}.

 Outline of the paper: In the next section we give preliminaries and definitions.
 In Section 3, we discuss partial linear spaces.
-Our main result in this section is that we give sufficient conditions for a distance-regular graph with classical parameters to be the point graph of a partial linear space.
-This relies on a result of Metsch.
-For the point graph of a partial linear space, we propose the PLS$(\gamma)$ and SPLS$(c,s)$ properties and give sufficient conditions for a distance-regular graph to satisfy these properties.
+In this section we give a sufficient condition for that a distance-regular graph is the point graph of a partial linear space, due to Metsch.
+For the point graph of a partial linear space, we propose the PLS$(\gamma)$ and SPLS$(c,s)$ properties in Section 4, and give sufficient conditions for a distance-regular graph to satisfy these properties.
 Also, in this section, we give some structural results for a distance-regular graph satisfying these properties.
-In Section 4, we give sufficient conditions for a distance-regular graph to be geometric.
-In Section 5 we introduce the dual Pasch axiom and we give sufficient conditions for a geometric distance-regular graph to satisfy the dual Pasch axiom.
-We also discuss distance-regular graphs that satisfy the dual Pasch axiom and provide some characterizations.
-In the last section we give the proof of the Theorem \ref{main}.
+In Section 5, we give sufficient conditions for a distance-regular graph to be geometric.
+In Section 6, we introduce the ELS property and establish the existence of geodetically closed strongly regular subgraphs.
+In the last section we give the proof of the Theorem~\ref{main}.